Mahdi-Razi-Gandomani/gan-quickdraw/README.md

-# Generative Adversarial Network (GAN) for Image Generation
+# GAN for doodle Generation

-This project implements a Generative Adversarial Network (GAN) to generate images of pears.
+This project implements a Generative Adversarial Network (GAN) to generate doodles.
 The GAN consists of two neural networks: a **generator** that creates images and a **discriminator** that distinguishes between real and generated images.
 The two networks are trained simultaneously in a competitive manner.

 ---